yargich/GetJamfSite/README.md

 inventory collection.
 2. In my organization, computers rarely (if ever) move site to site, so there is no need to retrieve their site as frequently as Jamf's regular check-in period.

+## Usage
+This repo has two scripts:
+- `getJamfSite.zsh` should be run as a script in a policy at some kind of regular interval (daily, weekly, or whatever need your organization has) and takes the following
+parameters:
+	- $4 is your Jamf server's URL
+	- $5 is the base-64 encoded credentials to an account with read access to whatever computer objects you want to search (in most cases, the full Jamf server)
+	- $6 is set up for script testing -- put `test` in this variable to check functionality
+- `getExtAttribute.zsh` should be run as an extension attribute.
+It retrieves the site stored in a PLIST by the previous script (if any) and makes it a Jamf attribute.

+At the moment, I'm just doing this for our group, but it would be lovely if other groups find some kind of use in it.